opnfv/functest/docs/testing/user/userguide/test_details.rst

 When the Tempest suite is executed, each test duration is measured and the full console output is stored to a *log* file for further analysis.

-The Tempest testcases are distributed across two
+The Tempest testcases are distributed across three
 Tiers:

   * Smoke Tier - Test Case 'tempest_smoke_serial'
   * Components Tier - Test case 'tempest_full_parallel'
+  * Neutron Trunk Port - Test case 'neutron_trunk'

 NOTE: Test case 'tempest_smoke_serial' executes a defined set of tempest smoke tests with a single thread (i.e. serial mode).
 Test case 'tempest_full_parallel' executes all defined Tempest tests using several concurrent threads (i.e. parallel mode).
 The number of threads activated corresponds to the number of available logical CPUs.

+NOTE: The 'neutron_trunk' test set allows to connect a VM to multiple VLAN separated networks using a single NIC.
+The feature neutron trunk ports have been supported by Apex, Fuel and Compass, so the tempest testcases have been integrated normally.

 The goal of the Tempest test suite is to check the basic functionalities of the different OpenStack components on an OPNFV fresh installation, using the